 The Church of Saint Helen, Hollinfare was built in 1497 and rebuilt in 1735.
 It was constituted Parish Church of Hollinfare on 17th March 1874.
 The building was restored in 1882.
 A major refurbishment took place in the 1980’s, including a new slate roof.
 Further works have been carried out more recently.
 The church is still active.

 Glazebury Methodist Church was built in 1865 on Warrington Road and was also known as St. John’s Methodist Church.
-It amalgamated with Glazebury Primitive Methodist Chapel in 1967 and is still active.
+It amalgamated with Glazebury Primitive Methodist Church in 1967 and is still active.

 Rixton with Glazebrook